Angelica sylvestris: Habitat and ecology

-The Latin specific epithet sylvestris means “growing in woodland”.
-However it tolerates a range of conditions including fields, hedgerows, open woods, marshes and fens.
-It will grow in light (sandy), medium (loamy) and heavy (clay) soils.
+The Latin specific epithet sylvestris means "growing in woodland", but it tolerates a range of conditions, including fields, hedgerows, open woods, marshes, and fens.
+It grows in light (sandy), medium (loamy), and heavy (clay) soils.

 It has recently been determined to be an invasive weed in New Brunswick and Cape Breton, Nova Scotia, Canada.
-"According to the New Brunswick Invasive Species Council, unless this species is controlled, Woodland Angelica could spread throughout Canada, overwhelming other vegetation."
-The flowers are visited by a wide array of insects and are thus characterised by a generalised pollination system.
+"According to the New Brunswick Invasive Species Council, unless this species is controlled, woodland angelica could spread throughout Canada, overwhelming other vegetation."
+The flowers are visited by a wide array of insects, are thus characterised by a generalised pollination system.

 Adult wasps of Dolichovespula norwegica are known to feed off the nectar provided by A. sylvestris.

 Cultivation and uses

 A. sylvestris is cultivated in gardens.
-The cultivar 'Ebony', with pink flowers, has gained the Royal Horticultural Society’s Award of Garden Merit.
+The cultivar 'Ebony', with pink flowers, has gained the Royal Horticultural Society's Award of Garden Merit.

-It was used as a vegetable until the 20th century.
+The vegetable was eaten until the 20th century.
 The plant can be stored.
 The stem was eaten fresh, and the leaves could be boiled to a stew for storage or cooked with milk.
 The plant has also been used for dyeing.